janppires/grunt-presentation/README.md

 Names of branches available in this project:

 1. step-0 : Web project without a task runner
-2. step-1 : Install Packet Managers and Grunt
+2. step-1 : Install Package Managers and Grunt
-3. step-2 : Gruntfile Cofiguration
+3. step-2 : Gruntfile Configuration
 4. step-3 : Configure Tasks and Targets

 ## Step 0 - Web project without a task runner